 SpinOne backups provide the functionality you need to effectively protect your cloud SaaS data.
 Even if all your data is wiped out in your cloud environment, you will still have access to your data located in the SpinOne environment in a different public cloud.
 This provides data diversity and data resiliency at its best.
 It leverages the underlying capabilities and advantages of cloud environments to protect your business-critical data located in the cloud.

-SpinOne is unique in that it provides both backups and cybersecurity features in one product with artificial intelligence (AI) and machine learning (ML) driving SpinOne automated responses.
+SpinOne is unique as it provides both backups and cybersecurity features in one product with artificial intelligence (AI) and machine learning (ML) driving SpinOne automated responses.